Meetings

 These have included soccer, figure skating, swimming and the Lions own Atom Division Hockey & soccer teams.

-This project represents part of the sharing relationship between the Mount Pearl Lions Club and the Lauderdale by the Sea Lions Club.
-Used postage stamps are collected and delivered to the Lauderdale-By-The-Sea Lions Club where they are given to veterans hospitals for fundraising and therapeutic projects to benefit military veterans.
+This project represents part of the sharing relationship between the Mount Pearl Lions Club and its twinned Clubs in Florida and North Carolina.
+Used postage stamps are collected and delivered to veterans hospitals for fundraising and therapeutic projects to benefit wounded military veterans.
 Lions, family members, friends, co-workers and even strangers are invited to share in this heart-warming project.
-The only requirement is to save the stamps and give them to a Lion of the Mount Pearl Lions Club.
+The only requirement is to save the stamps and give them to a Lion of the Mount Pearl Lions Club!
 We'll even pick them up!
-In 2011, Mount Pearl Lions delivered 10,000 stamps to Florida.
+Annually, Mount Pearl Lions deliver approximately 8,000 - 10,000 stamps for this project.

 VOCM Cares Happy Tree

 Each year the Mount Pearl Lions hold a Christmas social for Club members and their guests.
-Although they schedule a visit from Santa, gifts are not collected for each other, but for delivery to the VOCM Cares Happy Tree.
-In 2011 that contribution was valued at approximately $1000.
+Although they schedule a visit from Santa, traditionally gifts are not collected for each other, but for delivery to the VOCM Cares Happy Tree.
+That contribution has had an approximate value of $800.
+The MPLC contributes financially to the Happy Tree while Lions individualy contribute through gift-giving.

 Youth Opportunities Fund Foundation